jdeath/homeassistant-addons/msrewardsfarmer/README.md

 This is a dockerized version of [**@klept0**](https://github.com/klept0)'s fork of the MS-Rewards-Farmer (initially coded by [**@charlesbel**](https://github.com/charlesbel)).
 It runs completely headless in a docker environment with google chrome and xvfb as virtual display

-Based on LtCMDstone Docker Image: https://github.com/LtCMDstone/MS-Rewards-Farmer-Docker, but this add-on builds the docker file locally on your home assistant machine.
-The Dockerfile/Entrypoint.sh is basically copied from LtCMDstone.
-This way chrome and the farmer code will get updated if you rebuild the addon and be less likely to get out of sync.
+Docker implantation leveraged the work of LtCMDstone Docker Image: https://github.com/LtCMDstone/MS-Rewards-Farmer-Docker

-Currently using a Fork of @klept0 repo, as it needs a patch to run in docker.
+This homeassistant version will update Chrome when installing/rebuilding addon.
+This will keep chrome up to date.
+I am probably doing something wrong, but the addon seems to work.
+If you have a cleaner way to build the addon, please do a PR.

 _Thanks to everyone having starred my repo!
 To star it click on the image below, then it will be on top right.
 Thanks!_